 The Dangers of Using Content Subscription Services that Duplicate Content

 Some content creators will sell the same content to multiple clients for outrageous fees.
 We’ve seen other companies charging around $250 per month for batches of content.
-These companies will target an industry, such as internet marketing for accounting or IT, and sell the exact same content to dozens or hundreds of different companies.
+These companies will target an industry, such as SEO for lawyers, and sell the exact same content to dozens or hundreds of different companies.
 While many of these companies use that copy for monthly newsletters, some post the content on their web pages – or their main service pages.
 While this may fill your website, it will nearly guarantee that the page will not perform.
 If that page is your homepage, you are in big trouble. $250/month might not seem like a lot, but compared to the cost to hire a professional to write original content or paid advertising, there is a lot that you can do in certain geographies and industries for $250/month.

 Google will always display the version of content it believes is most helpful or relevant for users based on their search query, regardless of which version you prefer.
 In this case, it would most likely be the first version that was indexed or if someone expanded on that content considerably.
 Any effort that you spent proofreading, publishing, or blasting out related to that content is wasted (in terms of SEO visibility).